YourePrettyGood/PIBv1_manuscript/README.md

 ## Repository organization

-This repository is organized into Processing Pipelines, Analysis Pipelines, Instructions, and Configs subdirectories.
+This repository is organized into Processing Pipelines, Analysis Pipelines, Plotting, Configs, and Instructions subdirectories.

 ### [Processing pipelines](/PROCESSING.md)